ychoi04/mica-gd405/lectures/w6-assignments.md

  - [Functions](https://www.youtube.com/watch?v=XCu7JSkgl04&list=PLRqwX-V7Uu6ajGB2OI3hl5DZsD1Fw1WzR) (4 videos) from the Coding Train
  - Watch [the talk](http://www.typotalks.com/videos/muir-mcneil-2/) from MuirMcNeil.

+## Poster
+Update your poster design based on the feedback, and bring in *11 x 17inch (vertical orientation only) printed poster* next week.

 ## Type Design
 - Create all twenty six alphabets plus a few more special characters of your choice (ie. question mark, quotations, period, etc.).
 - All letter drawing codes should be in their own function definitions (ie. `drawA(), drawQuestionMark()`)